 Elsa Kristiansen, University of Southeast Norway

-Katie Lebel, Ryerson University, Canada
+Katie Lebel, University of Guelph, Canada

 Adam Love, University of Tennessee, USA